shashank1shukla/App42-Photo-Sharing/README.md

 __Add Additional Info For Image And Friend :__

-Callback from server when photo wiill be successfully upload.
-In this app we are use storageService to save upload object to NOSQL stoarge, to save additional information regarding photo like whose is the owner of photo with his facebook unique id, image url from upload object, designated user of photo and his facebook unique id etc.
+Callback from server when photo will be successfully upload.
+In this app we have used Storage Service to save additional information as JSON object using Storage Service.

 ```
 // Call When Upload File Successfully Uploaded